Dr Adam Linson

 Biography

 Apart from academic research, I perform and compose music across various contexts.
 My main instrument is the double bass, and current musical collaborations typically involve improvisation and digital media.
-In 2021, I was commissioned to compose a new work, partnering with the BBC Scottish Symphony Orchestra, that premiered live on BBC Radio 3.
-I continue to perform internationally at festivals, concert halls, clubs and galleries, and can be heard on a range of live and studio recordings.
+In 2021, I was commissioned to compose a new work, partnering with the BBC Scottish Symphony Orchestra and long-time collaborator Matthew Wright, that premiered live on BBC Radio 3.
+I continue to perform internationally and can be heard on live and studio recordings.

 Accepting new PhD students: yes